 For general enquiries about the University of Dundee, contact firstname.lastname@example.org

-Applicants must have obtained, or expect to obtain, a first or 2.1 UK honours degree, or equivalent for degrees obtained outside the UK in a relevant discipline.
+Applicants must have obtained, or expect to obtain, a UK honours degree at 2.1 or above (or equivalent for non-UK qualifications), and/or a Masters degree in a relevant discipline.
+For international qualifications, please see equivalent entry requirements here: www.dundee.ac.uk/study/international/country/.

 Step 1: Email Dr Michaelina Macluskey (email@example.com) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).

-Step 2: After discussion with Dr Macluskey, formal applications can be made via UCAS Postgraduate.
+Step 2: After discussion with Dr Macluskey, formal applications can be made via our direct application system.
 When applying, please follow the instructions below: